 When there is a case of a membership of a legal person the Chamber shall be given notice of who represents the membership for and on behalf of that legal person and of amendments to that arrangement.

 Membership of the Chamber must be applied for in writing.
 The Executive Committee of the Chamber will render a decision on membership.

 The Chamber’s Executive Committee may propose to a General Assembly that a certain individual (or individuals) who has/have lent special support to strengthening the Chamber or its aims will be made Honorary member(s) of the Chamber.
 Such a motion requires the approval of two-thirds of the votes of those present.
 An Honorary Member shall be authorized to attend meetings of the Chamber’s Executive Committee, unless the Committee decides upon an alternative arrangement.

 Withdrawal from the Chamber shall be in writing and will enter into force as of the turn of the year immediately following upon its receipt.
 Withdrawal effects no change concerning the duty to render payment of the annual subscription during the year it is sent.

 The Chamber’s Executive Committee may by means of two-thirds of votes decide to dismiss a member from the Chamber if a special reason applies, such as if there is a case of a serious violation of the Chamber’s interests and objectives, violation of its Statutes or serious breach of the Law of the land.

-The Chamber’s Executive Committee may call a meeting of the Chamber at a minimum advance notice of 3 weeks.
+The Chamber’s Executive Committee may call a meeting of the Chamber at a minimum notice of 3 weeks.
 The agenda of the meeting shall be specified in the call to the meeting.

 All members having paid annual subscription are entitled to attend the Chamber’s meetings, submit motions and cast votes.
 Honorary Members are entitled to attend meetings with the right of speech and to move.